marmelab/react-admin/packages/ra-input-rich-text/README.md

 ## License

-This library is licensed under the MIT Licence, and sponsored by [marmelab](http://marmelab.com).
+This library is licensed under the MIT License, and sponsored by [marmelab](http://marmelab.com).